 Which IANA service or activity (identified in Section I) is affected.

-Which policy (identified in Section II.A) is affected, if not all policies listed there.
+If not all policy sources identified in Section II.A are not affected, identify which ones are affected.

 A description of the entity or entities that provide oversight or perform accountability functions, including how individuals are selected or removed from participation in those entities.